 2. Craft fairs are a great way to see your work by art buyers and dealers.

-3. They’re also a great way to meet and learn from other artists.
+3. They’re also great for meeting and learning from other artists.

 4. Selling your art at craft fairs can help you build your portfolio.